 In this episode, William Resh is their voice, and we would be wise to listen.

 Listen to this episodes of Our American Discourse by clicking on the orange play arrow, or subscribe at Apple Podcasts, Soundcloud, or Google Play.

-USC Price School of Public Policy Dean Jack H. Knott led a recent forum, featuring public administration scholars Kathleen Doherty and William Resh, that addressed the role and ways the U.S. President can shape national policy.
-The event was part of the Price School’s ongoing post-election conversation series, which explore the policy implications of the…
+By Matthew Kredell USC Price School of Public Policy Dean Jack H. Knott led a recent forum, featuring public administration scholars Kathleen Doherty and William Resh, that addressed the role and ways the U.S. President can shape national policy.
+The event was part of the Price School’s ongoing post-election conversation series, which explore the policy…

 The “causes of faction are…sown in the nature of man,” said James Madison.
 But could the founders have foreseen the level of political polarization we’re seeing today?
 They certainly tried.
 That’s why we have separation of powers, checks and balances, and the Bill of Rights.
 In many ways, these institutions are under attack.
 Power has been concentrated, and minority rights have been threatened.
 How shall become of our constitutional system?